Guide for Selecting a Rotary Torque Sensor: Brush vs. Brushless Models

-4. Additionally, high RPM operation will lessen the force on the brushes due to centrifugal force precluding operation at very high RPM
+4. Additionally, high RPM operation will decrease the force on the brushes due to centrifugal force precluding operation at very high RPM.

 The recent innovation with the rotary torque sensors being "brushless" strengthens the weakness of the sensor by alleviating the disadvantages as stated above.
 The common "brush bounce" that plagues the accuracy testing of pulse tools is cured with the innovative "brushless" rotary torque sensor.
 The brush-less rotary torque sensor is a sound investment serving as part of the equipment infrastructure of any calibration lab.
 Instead of a rotary torque sensor that needs yearly maintenance or the need to replace every few years, the brushless rotary torque sensor is built to last and be maintenance free.